Outfluencer/Minecraft-XDP-eBPF/README.md

 ```
 curl -sSL https://outfluencer.dev/install-xdp.sh | bash
 ```
-After this you can run the loader with `./xdp_loader <network interface>`.
+You can also install the libs on your own und just run `./build.sh` After this you can run the loader with `./xdp_loader <network interface>`.
 You can also run it in a screen.
 Note: if you exit the xdp loader, the xdp programm will be unloaded, as the loader is needed to manage connection state maps.